5 Key Factors To Consider When Choosing A Life Partner

 None of these questions has a simple answer.
-When we're under love's spell, most of us are willing to do anything, say anything, and be anything.
-Anyone who has watched Oprah can give the right answers; it's how we live that holds the key to really knowing us.
 The way we feel when we fall in love doesn't necessarily mean that we are with the right person.
 This is why we call it "falling" in love.
 It doesn't mean that we are compatible — only that we are human and have body chemistry.
+Moreover, when we're under love's spell, most of us are willing to do anything, say anything, and be anything.
+Anyone who has watched The Bachelor can say the "right" things; it's how a person lives that holds the key to really knowing who they are.

-It's better to look for clues using the logical part of our brain to determine whether the other person has the right "stuff" to make a suitable long-term partner than to feel our way to this decision.
-Our course, what we feel is essential, and someone may be a great fit with all the important qualities that we are looking for, but if our body doesn't react to them — no attraction, no chemistry, no "wow" — it's just as important information on which to base our decision.
+It's better to use the logical part of our brain to determine whether the other person has the right "stuff" to make a suitable long-term partner than to feel our way to this decision.
+Of course, what we feel is essential, and someone may be a great fit with all the important qualities that we are looking for, but if our body doesn't react to them — no attraction, no chemistry, no "wow" — that's also important information on which to base our decision.
 We need both heart and head to decide.

 Here are five clues that will help you find out whether or not someone has the qualities to go the distance: